MattiaBettini/CryEngineProjectConverter/README.md

 Small Program which converts cryengine 5.4 projects into a compatible format for visual studio 2017.

+MADE A BACKUP OF THE PROJECT, BECAUSE THE CONVERTER CHANGE THE .sln AND .csproj FILE.

 ### user guide

 Step-By-Step Conversion: